-- 1. Ensure that the currently used configuration is stored in both the primary and secondary configuration spaces using the save primary and save secondary commands. - 2.
-Configure the switch to use the primary image and the primary configuration using the use image primary and use config primary commands. - 3.
-Verify that all of the above procedures were completed successfully with the show switch command. - 4.
-Upload the configuration of the switch to a TFTP server for safekeeping using the upload config <ipaddress> <filename> command. - 5.
-If not already running BootROM v7.2, TFTP download BootROM v7.2 to the switch.
+- 1. Ensure that the currently used configuration is stored in both the primary and secondary configuration spaces.
+Commands are "save primary" and "save secondary". - 2.
+Configure the switch to use the primary image and the primary configuration.
+Commands are "use image primary" and "use config primary".

+- 3. Verify that all of the above procedures were completed successfully with the command "show switch". - 4.
+Upload the configuration of the switch to a TFTP server for safekeeping.
+Command is "upload config <ipaddress> <filename>". - 5.
+If not alredy running bootrom v6.5, TFTP download bootrom v6.5 to the switch.
 An example command is "download bootrom <ipaddress> ngboot6x.bin".
-Reboot the switch to come up with BootROM v7.2. - 6.
-TFTP download version of ExtremeWare v6.1.9 to the primary image space.
+Reboot the switch to come up with bootrom v6.5. - 6.
+TFTP download desired version of ExtremeWare v6.1 to the primary image space.
 An example command is "download image <ipaddress> v61xby.xtr primary". - 7.
 Reboot the switch.
-The previous configuration of the switch will be preserved going from the previous version of ExtremeWare to ExtremeWare v6.1.9.
+The previous configuration of the switch will be preserved going from the previous version of ExtremeWare to the desired version of ExtremeWare v6.1.
 Verify that the switch is operating as expected.
 After verification, you may configure features specific to the current version of ExtremeWare.
 Save the configuration to the primary space and do NOT save to the secondary configuration space unless until you are certain a downgrade to the previous image is not required.